dakoo/dakoo.github.io/_posts/2016-06-28-python-httpclient-using-urllib-example.md

 ---
 layout: post
-title: [python] HTTP client example with urllib
+title: When OSX should be reinstalled
-description: python
+description: When OSX should be reinstalled
-modified: 2016-06-28
+modified: 2015-07-04
-tags: [dev]
+tags: [blog]
 comments: true
 image:
-  feature: abstract-14.png
+  feature: abstract-11.png
 ---
 Python HTTP client can be very easily built by urllib.